emo-bon/hackathon2022/Additional_exercise.md

 Because the new fastp container only `sees` the current working directory and not the entire directory tree, all the data files needed to execute the command must be in the current working directory (see `v "$PWD:$PWD" -w "$PWD"` in the above command).

-Here we copy the raw sequence read to the current directory so that we can feed them into the conatiner.
+Here we copy the raw sequence reads data files to the current directory so that we can feed them into the conatiner.

 ```
 $ cp ../input_files/wgs-paired-SRR1620013_* .